symfony/symfony-docs/security/custom_authenticator.rst

          */
         public function supports(Request $request): ?bool
         {
-            // "auth_token" is an example of a custom, non-standard HTTP header used in this application return $request->headers->has('auth-token');
+            // "auth-token" is an example of a custom, non-standard HTTP header used in this application return $request->headers->has('auth-token');
         }